g-boy-repo/Scheduling-Algorithms/README.md

 In part B, used the program above and change the context switching time to 0.4 milliseconds.
 Compared outputs from both runs and showed(print) a message below which algorithm would be the better policy for the given process mix.

+Please....
+Checkout the "Output" folder to see my program output.